 Caregivers from home health agencies are required to establish a plan to conduct routine visits to their clients who are at a medically enhanced shelter.
 Where possible, each person staying at a medically enhanced shelter should be accompanied by one family member or one companion who can serve as their caregiver for the duration of their stay.

-Once shelters are opened and you need transportation, please contact the Citizens Information Line at (407) 665-0311.
+Once shelters are opened, if transportation is needed, please contact the Citizens Information Line at 407-665-0000.

 Seminole County Office of Emergency Management